-The AC assists the board in fulfilling its fiduciary responsibilities relating to the internal controls, financial accounting and reporting practices of the Group.
+The AC assists the board in discharging its statutory and other responsibilities on internal controls, financial and accounting matters, operational and compliance controls, and business and risk management practices of the Group.
+The AC has established terms of reference approved by the board and has explicit authority to investigate any matter as per its terms of reference.
 Its main responsibilities are to:

-- Review the company's policies, control procedures and accounting practices with external auditors, internal auditors and management - Review and act in the interest of the shareholders in respect of interested person transactions, as well as any matters or issues that affect the financial performance of the Group - Review the quarterly, half-year and full-year results announcements, accompanying press releases and presentation slides, as well as the financial statements of the Group and the adequacy and accuracy of information disclosed prior to submission to the board for approval
+- Review the company's policies, control procedures and accounting practices with external auditors, internal auditors and management - Review and act in the interest of the shareholders in respect of interested person transactions (IPT), as well as any matters or issues that affect the financial performance of the Group - Review the quarterly, half-year and full-year results announcements, accompanying press releases and presentation slides, as well as the financial statements of the Group and the adequacy and accuracy of information disclosed prior to submission to the board for approval

-The AC has explicit authority to investigate any matter within its terms of reference.
-It has full access to and co-operation from management and full discretion to invite any director or executive officer to attend its meetings.
+The AC has full access to and co-operation from management and full discretion to invite any director or executive officer to attend its meetings.
 It also has reasonable resources to enable it to discharge its function properly.

-Where relevant, the AC is guided by the recommended best practice for audit committees, set out in the revised Guidebook for Audit Committees issued by Singapore's Audit Committee Guidance Committee in August 2014.
+Where relevant, the AC is guided by the recommended best practice for audit committees, set out in the revised Guidebook for Audit Committees issued by Singapore's Audit Committee Guidance Committee.